Resources for More History

-Laytonsville is fortunate to be near quite a few interesting museums and historical parks, which are listed here.
-A more complete list of other museums and historical groups in the county is available at this site: montgomeryhistory.org/other-sites-in-moco
+Laytonsville is fortunate to be near quite a few interesting museums and historical parks.
+A more complete list of other museums and historical groups in the county is available on the Montgomery History website.

 Montgomery County Historical Society